flybywiresim/docs/docs/dev-corner/qa-process.md

 5. Unzip the file and place the "flybywire-aircraft-a320-neo" folder into your Community.

 !!! info "PR Builds only for FlyByWire QA Team"
     The PR builds are only meant for QA testing and not for daily use.
-Outside of the FlyByWire QA Team we do not provide any support or answer any questions in regards to these builds.
+Outside of the FlyByWire QA Team, we do not provide any support or answer any questions regarding these builds.

 ## How to Test